el-hoffer/VeloCLI-Command-Reference/debug/cluster_static_routes.md

 #	--cluster_static_routes [[all | prefix] [all | segment-id] [all | v4 | v6]]

 ##	Description
 Displays the static routes configured for a VeloCloud Edge cluster.
-These routes are typically used in High Availability (HA) configurations or hub clusters to ensure consistent routing for traffic traversing the cluster.
-The output includes details about the destination, next hop, and various route attributes.

 ##  Arguments (optional)
 | Argument     | Description                                                                 |